 The lotus flower represents rebirth, renewal, and spiritual awakening.
-But, the beautiful flower that you see floating effortlessly on top of the water had to work really hard to blossom.
-Lotus flowers actually grow out of the mud at the bottom of a river or pond and have to break through the mud before they surface on top of the water.
+But the beautiful flower that you see floating effortlessly on top of the water had to work really hard to blossom.
+Lotus flowers actually grow out of the mud from the bottom of a river or pond.
+They have to break through the mud before they surface on top of the water.

 Here are some ways you can start to break through your own mud, and truly transform your life:

-I believed that if I didn’t participate in what they wanted to do, no one would want to be with me.
+Be Honest with Yourself.
+We have all heard the saying “the truth will set you free.”
+This is because truth is the pillar of spiritual awakening.
+We cannot grow without it.
+Whenever we explain away our behaviors, or sugarcoat the truth, we pay the consequences—usually in the form of illness or drama.
+I know this firsthand because, for many years I simply went along with what my family (and later my husband) wanted to do, which usually involved sports such as hiking, or skiing.
+I did this even though I have always preferred dancing, watching movies, and reading because I believed that if I didn’t participate in what they wanted to do, no one would want to be with me.
 Though this belief was largely unconscious for most of my life, I have now sifted through this mud long enough so that the belief and the behavior it birthed has gone—from both my life and my body.

-While the truth may hurt; it will set you free.
+Come Clean.
 This is a loaded phrase.
 But, coming clean simply means stop hiding behind your “stuff.”
 Your “stuff” may be food, alcohol, drama, or any other addiction.
-Or, it could simply be coming clean emotionally with someone in your life in order to develop a more meaningful relationship.
+Or it could simply be coming clean emotionally with someone in your life in order to develop a more meaningful relationship.
 This isn’t easy.
 In fact, “coming clean” is about the hardest thing ever.

+Celebrate Yourself.
 Acknowledge yourself for having the courage to face your own personal mud.
 Celebrating yourself ends the cycle of shame and pain.
-Your beauty, strength and transformation shine through when you do the dirty work so to speak.
-Then you get to reap the benefits and wisdom from your journey.
-Be sure to share only with those who are truly capable of celebrating with you.
-Those who don’t want to get their hands in the mud simply won’t know how to support you.
+Then you get to reap the benefits and wisdom from your journey as your beauty, strength and transformation shine through.
+You may also want to celebrate those who have been pivotal in your life.
+Be sure to share only with those who are truly capable of celebrating and supporting you.

 How have you pushed through the mud in your life?
 Please leave a comment and share your advice with others.